 The use of a mini-dredge tool will result in the suspension of seabed sediments into the water column in those areas where seabed reprofiling beneath the pipeline is required in order to correct areas of free span.
 While these areas of dredging works are limited in number and localised, resulting in the removal of relatively low quantities of seabed sediments.
 It is understood that seabed sediment will be displaced, rather than removed to the surface.
 The dredging operations will result in localised suspension and resettlement of suspended sediments, which will result in increased turbidity for a short period as well as both temporary and a degree of permanent smothering of benthos, as well as permanent alteration to the seabed.
-These changes will be limited in spatial extent to the immediate vicinity of the reprofiling works, while any increases in water column turbidity will be localised and of short duration.
+These localised releases of suspended sediment will be at the seabed and limited in terms of the quantities anticipated These changes will be limited in spatial extent to the immediate vicinity of the reprofiling works, while any increases in water column turbidity will be localised, both in spatial extent in terms of the areas required along the pipeline and also in terms of projected releases and of short duration.
+Previous surveys of the pipeline have indicated that the locations where seabed sediment reprofiling will be required for span correction works are not within the boundaries of any European sites (outside Broadhaven Bay SAC and at least 1 km from the boundary of the West Connacht Coast SAC on the offshore pipeline route).
+Any sediments dispersed will be localised at the seabed and are not expected to impact to a great degree the overlying water column.
+The limited extent of any works (outside the boundaries of any European sites), and the fact that any works will take place in areas where the pipeline is already installed and in need of further stabilisation means that there will be limited disturbance to other seabed habitats from direct disturbance or smothering from suspended sediments.